programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 print(f"Aiming for width x height of {axwidth} x {axheight}")
 ```

-We are now ready to perform class-based TF/IDF analysis.
+You are now ready to perform class-based TF/IDF analysis.
 This involves combining all of the terms (here: tokens) for each cluster into a single, very long list.
 So, one list for each cluster or class (`docs_per_class`), and we can then use a `CounterVectorizer` and the class-based TF/IDF Vectorizer to generate the output `ctfidf`.

 ```python
 # Create one document per label (i.e. aggregate the individual documents and count)